A long, long time ago in a life far away I would read about writing and creativity. How to write was one thing, what to write was another.

 One of the books I read about writing was by a writing teacher, poet and all-around good Buddhist called Natalie Goldberg.
 The book is ‘Writing Down the Bones.’

-I think it was this book, could have been her follow up ‘Wild Mind’ that I came across where writing comes from.
+I think it was this book, could have been her follow up ‘Wild Mind’ that I came across where writing and creativity comes from.

 It’s not the head, too clouded with self-censorship and it’s certainly not the heart.
 O’ you have feelings do you?
 You’re a romantic?
 Then it comes from the heart for you.
 That makes me happy, goodness rising.